B2Opt: Learning to Optimize Black-box Optimization with Little Budget: Experiments

-\paragraph{Synthetic Functions} The results on six functions are provided in Table \ref{table:six}.
-B2Opt outperforms three EA baselines, Dragonfly, and L2O-swarm in all cases but loses once to Dragonfly in F6 with $d=100$.
-It should be noted that the number of function evaluations used by the comparison algorithms is much higher than our method.
-But surprisingly, we still have a strong advantage.
+LES and LGA are the latest learnable evolutionary algorithms with powerful performance.
+They are trained on a large number of BBOB functions, many of which are the same or similar to the test functions shown in Table \ref{table:test}.
+For example, the LES and LGA training datasets include F4, F5, F6, and F8.
+As shown in Figs. \ref{fig:trail_d10} and \ref{fig:trail_d100}, the initial population have achieved good performance.
+B2Opt only performs simple training on F1, F2, and F3 in Table \ref{table:test}, and F4-F9 is unseen for B2Opt in the training stage.
+However, B2Opt outperforms LES and LGA in all tested functions.

+B2Opt-V2 outperforms B2Opt overall.
+However, B2Opt-V2 performs worse than B2Opt on F8.
+B2Opt-V2 is trained on a high-fidelity surrogate function of the target task.
+We found that F8 has a "Rotated" feature and a wide range of $z_i$ values, which cause B2Opt-V2 to be overfitted.
+B2Opt-V2 outperforms B2Opt after we increase the training sample size.

 These cases also show the excellent generalization ability of B2Opt on more tasks unseen during the training stage.
-We think the transferability of B2Opt is proportional to the fitness landscape similarity between the training set and the problem.
-Although new problem attributes are not available in the training set, B2Opt can still perform better.
+The transferability of B2Opt is proportional to the fitness landscape similarity between the training set and the problem.
+Although new problem attributes are unavailable in the training set, B2Opt can perform better.
 However, this conclusion only holds when the similarity between the problem and training dataset is high.
-The detailed reasons for the good effect of B2Opt are shown in Appendix \ref{discussion}.
-We plot the convergence curves of B2Opt (\textit{10 OBs with WS}), ES, DE, and CMA-ES on F7.
-B2Opt converges quickly and can obtain better solutions.
-B2Opt can only iterate ten times to get the best solution relative to EA baselines.
-ES and DE converge around 100 generations, and CMA-ES shows a slow convergence rate.

-\paragraph{Planner Mechanic Arm} The detailed experimental results are given in Tables \ref{tab:pma1}.
-B2Opt selects \textit{5 OBs without WS} as the example, which evolves only five generations. \textit{Untrained} represents the untrained B2Opt.
-The results of L2O-Swarm are obtained when L2O-Swarm converges.
-DE, ES, and CMA-ES are tested when the maximum generations are set to 100.
-EA baselines have 100/5 times as many function evaluations as B2Opt.
-However, even in this unfair situation, B2Opt achieves the best results.
-We have observed that B2Opt can achieve better results with deeper architectures.
-However, it is currently difficult for us to train deep B2Opt.
-Moreover, as far as we know, the use of ES to optimize deep models has been studied a lot \cite{vicol2021unbiased}, which will be an essential research prospect in the future.

-DE, ES, and CMA-ES are tested when the maximum generations are set to 10, 50, and 100, respectively.
-The results are shown in Appendix Table \ref{tab:pma1a}.
-The fewer function evaluations, the greater the advantage of B2Opt.
+Now we further analyze the detailed reasons for the excellent effect of B2Opt.

+We train B2Opt based on F1-F3 and make it successfully optimize F4-F9, and we also analyze the reason for this case.